webuimaker/rasso/content/it-solutions.md

     - enable: true
       type: cta
       heading: |
-        <span>Healthcare Staffing</span> services you can rely on!
+        <span>Healthcare Staffing services you can rely on!</span>
       text: |
         Thanks to census fluctuations, seasonal needs, turnover issues, and whatnot, staffing needs can arise anytime!
-That’s where our exceptionally trained travel nurses will come to the rescue!
+Our exceptionally trained travel nurses will come to the rescue!
-      image: /img/health-bg.jpg
+      image: /img/it-cta.jpg
       button:
         enable: true
         label: "Talk to our Travel Team"